 ]]>

-Do you have kids looking to complete their high school volunteer hours in 2024?
-Ontario students are required to complete 40 volunteer hours of work during their Ontario secondary school diploma.
-It may sound daunting to some, but once your student finds a perfect fit, it will be easy-to complete 40 hours of community service.
+Do you have kids looking to complete their high school volunteer hours in 2025?
+Ontario students are required to complete 40 hours of volunteer work to complete their Ontario secondary school diploma.
+It may sound daunting to some, but once your student finds a perfect fit, it will be easy to complete 40 hours of community service.
 Did you know that students can begin volunteering as early as the summer between graduating from grade 8 and beginning grade nine?

 The Town of Halton Hills, Town of Milton, and Town of Oakville all offer similar volunteer hours high school programs.
 There is something for everyone and every interest and some of the same city programs and non-profit organizations are listed below, along with other exciting volunteer opportunities, therefore you should keep reading!